systemgroupnet/docfx-toc-generator/readme.md

 ### How to create hierarchy?

-This module puts every non-index file `index.md` in the toc, then it includes every `index.md` files in subfolder in the toc, and other files in subfolders in the `items` subchild of `index` file.
+This module puts every non-index file(non-`index.md`) in the toc, then it includes every `index.md` files in subfolder in the toc, and other files in subfolders in the `items` subchild of `index` file.
 For example if you have such hierarchy:

 ```
 |-- root-doc.md
 |-- some-other-root-doc.md
 >-- MyTopic
   |---- somefile.md
   |---- index.md
 |
 >-- OtherTopic
   |-- index.md
   |-- hello.md
 ```

 This toc will be generated: